 Most kids seem to be animal lovers…at least from a distance!
 My kids love watching out our back windows to see what the birds are doing each morning while they eat their breakfast.
 They got to asking how the birds find food and what kind of things birds eat so I had the idea to make an easy bird feeder.
 We have plenty of twigs and sticks in our yard so we decided to make our bird feeder out of items from the yard.
 This is twig bird feeder is a great craft for the whole family to participate in and a fun way to spend some time outside!

-Make An Easy Bird Feeder: DIY Twig Bird Feeder Tutorial
+Easy DIY Twig Bird Feeder Tutorial

 - a small piece of cardboard